Get insider access

 7.7 Commute/Travel

 The Beats Studio Pro are good for commuting and traveling.
 They have a sturdy build quality and a long, continuous battery life for long rides or flights.
-Their ANC blocks out a great amount of noise in environments like airplane cabins and busy streets, but struggles more in office environments.
-Unlike similar models, like the Beats Studio3 Wireless, they come with a soft carrying pouch instead of a sturdy case.
-They also aren't as comfortable for many people.
+Their ANC blocks out a great amount of noise in environments like airplane cabins and busy streets but struggles slightly in office environments.
+Unlike similar models, like the Beats Studio3 Wireless, they come with a soft carrying pouch instead of a sturdy case; however, they also aren't as comfortable for many people.

 Pros